renpy/renpy/sphinx/source/screens.rst

 The use statement allows a screen to include another.
 The use statement takes the name of the screen to use.
-This can optionally be followed by a keyword argument list, in parenthesis.
+This can optionally be followed by an argument list, in parenthesis.

 The scope of the included code includes the scope of the current statement's code, updated by assinging the parameters their new